thiswillbeyourgithub/MediaDurationRecursiveChecker/README.md

-# FileSizeTreeChecker
+# MediaDurationRecursiveChecker

 > Une version française de ce fichier README est disponible : [README_fr.md](README_fr.md)
 > A French version of this README is available: [README_fr.md](README_fr.md)

-# FileSizeTreeChecker
+# MediaDurationRecursiveChecker

 This Python script calculates the total duration of media files (video/audio) in a directory and estimates the total processing time.
 It was created to help estimate the total duration of daily/rush footage on a hard drive.
+The project was renamed from FileSizeTreeChecker to MediaDurationRecursiveChecker to better reflect its purpose.

 ## Features